Sparrow0hawk/sparrow0hawk.github.io/content/2023-06-18-jekyll-calendar.md

 You have a `_posts` directory and you write your markdown-based blog posts and pop them in their and it turns them into lovely looking blog pages.
-That's how we did blog posts as [Research Computing at the University of Leeds](https://arc.leeds.ac.uk/blog/) and it works very nicely including support for pagination.
+That's how we did blog posts as [Research Computing at the University of Leeds](https://arc.leeds.ac.uk/blog/) and it works very nicely, including support for pagination.

-Pagination, or splitting posts across multiple pages was something I definitely wanted for the calendar site as its not particularly nice scrolling down one enormous page of events (assuming I got an enormous number of event submissions of course).
+Pagination, or splitting posts across multiple pages was something I definitely wanted for the calendar site as it's not particularly enjoyable scrolling down one enormous page of events (assuming I got an enormous number of event submissions of course).
 However, Jekyll doesn't support pagination with anything other than posts and whilst there is a